koenrane/KR-new-site/content/import/non-obstruction-a-simple-concept-motivating-corrigibility.md

             If I'm choosing which pair of shoes to buy, and I ask the AI for help, and no matter what preferences $P$ I had for shoes to begin with, I end up buying blue shoes, then I'm probably being manipulated (_and_ obstructed with respect to most of my preferences over shoes!).

             A non-manipulative AI would act in a way that lets me condition my actions on my preferences.
-        2. I do have a formal measure of corrigibility which I'm excited about, but it isn't perfect.
-More on that in a future post.
+        2. I do have [a formal measure of corrigibility which I'm excited about](./corrigibility-as-outside-view), but it isn't perfect.
     5. As a criterion, non-obstruction doesn’t rely on intentionality on the AI’s part.
 The definition also applies to the downstream effects of tool AIs, or even to hiring decisions!
     6. Non-obstruction is also _conceptually simple_ and easy to formalize, whereas literal corrigibility gets mired in the semantics of the game tree.
         1. For example, what's “manipulation”?
 As mentioned above, I think there are some hints as to the answer, but it's not clear to me that we're even asking the right questions yet.[^1]